 Retain Copies of Every Receipt You Issue

 Maintaining a copy of each receipt is non-negotiable.
-Digital receipts make this straightforward — organise them into folders by month, client, or transaction type.
-Tax authorities in most jurisdictions recommend keeping financial records for a minimum of three to seven years.
+Digital receipts make this straightforward, organise them into folders by month, client, or transaction type.
+Tax authorities in most jurisdictions recommend keeping financial records for a minimum of three to seven years depending upon state or country you pay tax.
+Read our guide on what happens if you get audited and don’t have receipts to understand the risks.

 Maintain a Consistent Format